JamieW87/java-flight-aggregator/README.md

 Run integration test
 Run application

-However if you want to run these seperately, please use the gradle commands:
+However if you want to run these separately, please use the gradle commands:

 ```
 ./gradlew build